niklasramo/dragdoll/README.md

 #### `baseSensor._cancel( cancelEventData )`

-Emits drag cancel event with the provided data.
+Protected method, which emits drag cancel event with the provided data.

 **Arguments**